-Ogden community seeks upgrades for Marshall White Rec Center, Advisory Committee yet to be finalized
+Ogden community seeks upgrades for Marshall White Rec Center, advisory committee yet to be finalized

 “This is not a one and done facility, it was never created to be self-sufficient because it was targeting low income and marginalized people,” said Betty.

-City leaders say by September, they will be asking for the communities input for the final stages of the rec center.
+City leaders say by September they will be asking for the community’s input for the final stages of the rec center.